MarkkuKovanen/huhuu/README.md

-# huhuu
+# Huhuu.

-Huhuu on mikroblogi.
+Huhuu is a microblog.
+The project is unfinished and still needs a lot of work.